keithoffer/QDICOMMiner/README.md

 -----

 1) Choose the input folder which will be traversed recursively for all valid DICOM files.
 Note the file count given is for ALL files, not just valid DICOM files.
-2) Choose an output file location
+2) Choose an output file location.
-3) Choose what DICOM metadata you want to extract from the files in the attributes section.
-You can either manually enter tags in the form (XXXX,XXXX) or type the description of the field if it is registered in the DICOM standard (autocomplete will help fill in entries of this form).
+3) Choose what information you want saved from each file.
+Basic file information can be saved (filename, path or size) aswell as DICOM metadata.
+You can either manually enter DICOM tags in the form (XXXX,XXXX) or type the description of the field if it is registered in the DICOM standard (autocomplete will help fill in entries of this form).
-4) Once you have all the attributes you want listed, hit the Go! button
+4) Once you have all the attributes you want listed, hit the Go! button.

 You can also save and load lists of attributes with the `File -> Save Template` and `File -> Load Template` options